IkigaiLabsETH/kaipulse/README.md

 - 🤖 **Modern AI & Tooling:** Built with Next.js, TypeScript, and Grok 4’s real-time X data integration.

 **Bottom line:**
-If your goal is to beat Bitcoin, GROK420 is your daily edge.
+If your goal is to beat Bitcoin, GROK420 and LiveTheLifeTV are your daily edge.

 ---